-Information related to your breast cancer diagnosis helps personalize your treatment plan.
+Information related to your breast cancer helps personalize your treatment plan.

-Tumor profiling is currently used to help make treatment decisions in some people with estrogen receptor-positive cancers.
-Two tumor profiling tools recommended by the American Society of Clinical Oncology (ASCO) are :
+Tumor profiling tests can be used to help make treatment decisions in some people with estrogen receptor-positive cancers.
+The tests recommended by the American Society of Clinical Oncology (ASCO) are [65-66]:

-Learn more about hormone receptor status, HER2 receptor status and other factors that affect prognosis and treatment.
+Learn more about factors that affect prognosis and treatment.

 Researchers continue to study ways to personalize therapies to best treat each person and each breast cancer.